-None No kinetic energy terms are assumed to be present in the operator supplied by the user (using #3 OperFile or #3 OperInput).
+- None No kinetic energy terms are assumed to be present in the operator supplied by the user (using #3 OperFile or #3 OperInput).
 No kinetic energy terms will be supplied by MidasCpp.
-This option should be used with non-energy type operators.

-UserDefined The user manually specifies the kinetic energy terms in the operator (using #3 OperFile or #3 OperInput).
-No further kinetic energy terms will be supplied by MidasCpp.

-Simple A simple kinetic energy operator will be supplied, i.e. MidasCpp will automatically generate the $-\frac{1}{2}\frac{\partial^2}{\partial Q_m^2}$ terms for each vibrational coordinate Q_m .

-General Currently not implemented.

-Polyspherical The kinetic energy operator in polyspherical coordinates will be used and should be supplied by the user as a standard operator file.
-The path of the file holding the kinetic energy operator must be supplied using #4 KeoFile.

-Watson The Watson operator for a non-linear molecule (see Section 5.1.1).
+This option should be used with non-energy type operators. - UserDefined The user manually specifies the kinetic energy terms in the operator (using #3 OperFile or #3 OperInput).
+No further kinetic energy terms will be supplied by MidasCpp. - Simple A simple kinetic energy operator will be supplied, i.e. MidasCpp will automatically generate the $-\frac{1}{2}\frac{\partial^2}{\partial Q_m^2}$ terms for each vibrational coordinate $Q_m$ . - General A general curvilinear coordinate KEO defined in terms of the G matrix and (optionally) the extrapotential $V{\rm ep}$ is provided. $G{ij}$ and $V{\rm ep}$ are given in terms of either Taylor expansions or n-mode expansions.
+The type of expansion is set through #4 Keo-ExpansionType and the G matrix is provided through #4 GMatrixExpansion.
+The addition of the extrapotential is activated through #4 AddExtrapotential and #4 ExtrapotentialExpansion.
+Coefficient screening is managed through #4 KeoScreening and #4 KeoScreeningThreshold.
+Additional truncated Taylor expansion-based schemes can be set via #4 TaylorKeoGmatDiag and #4 TaylorModeTruncApprox. - Polyspherical The kinetic energy operator in polyspherical coordinates will be used and should be supplied by the user as a standard operator file.
+The path of the file holding the kinetic energy operator must be supplied using #4 KeoFile. - Watson The Watson operator for a non-linear molecule (see Section 5.1.1).
 The simple kinetic energy operator, the Coriolis coupling term and the pseudopotential term are automatically generated.
 The default behaviour is to use an n-mode expansion for the inverse effective inertia tensor in both terms, which requires the additional specification of the #3 Inertia or #3 InertiaTensorFile keywords as well as the #3 CoriolisFile and #3 InvEffInertiaFiles keywords.
-The equilibrium approximation of the inverse effective inertia tensor can be enabled for one or both terms by using #4 Coriolis and/or #4 PseudoPot.

-LinWatson The Watson operator for a linear molecule (see Section 5.1.2).
+The equilibrium approximation of the inverse effective inertia tensor can be enabled for one or both terms by using #4 Coriolis and/or #4 PseudoPot. - LinWatson The Watson operator for a linear molecule (see Section 5.1.2).
 The simple kinetic energy operator and the Coriolis coupling term are automatically generated.
 The default behaviour is to use an n-mode expansion for the inverse effective inertia tensor in the Coriolis term, which requires the additional specification of the #3 Inertia or #3 InertiaTensorFile keywords as well as the #3 CoriolisFile and #3 InvEffInertiaFiles keywords.
-The equilibrium approximation of the inverse effective inertia tensor can be enabled by using #4 Coriolis.

-FromFile An arbitrary sum-of-product kinetic energy operator supplied by the user as a standard operator file.
+The equilibrium approximation of the inverse effective inertia tensor can be enabled by using #4 Coriolis. - FromFile An arbitrary sum-of-product kinetic energy operator supplied by the user as a standard operator file.
 The path of the file holding the kinetic energy operator must be supplied using #4 KeoFile.

+#4 AddExtrapotential < boolean = FALSE > [TRUE] [FALSE]

+To be used with #3 KineticEnergy option General and #4 KeoExpansionType.
+Activates the addition of the scalar extrapotential term to a general-coordinate KEO.
+If this is active, #4 ExtrapotentialExpansion has to be set as well.

-#4 Coriolis !Operator
+''' #4 Coriolis